 transgress His own word.
 That is, “it is impossible for God to lie” (Heb

 6-18).
-Since he previously said to Adam in Gen 2:17, “You must not eat from
+He said to Adam in Gen 2:17, “You must not eat from

 the tree of the knowledge of good and evil, for when you eat of it you will

-surely die,” sin now causes death, and this statement cannot be overturned.
+surely die.”
+Sin now causes death, and this statement cannot be overturned.

 to die, then there must be a man who comes without sin and dies for the people